ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 By reading the `block.tlb` file, we can notice three types of CommonMsgInfo: `int_msg_info$0`, `ext_in_msg_info$10`, `ext_out_msg_info$11`.
 We will not go into specific details detailing the specificities of the `ext_out_msg_info` TL-B structure.
 That said, it is an external message type that a smart contract can send to use as an external log.
 For examples of this format, consider having a closer look at the [Elector](https://tonscan.org/address/Ef8zMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzM0vF) contract.

-[Looking at TL-B](https://github.com/ton-blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L127-L128), you’ll notice that **only the CommonMsgInfo is available when used with the ext_in_msg_info type**.
-This is because message fields such as `src`, `created_lt`, `created_at`, and others are rewritten by validators during transaction handling.
-In this case, the `src` field in message is most important because when messages are sent, the sender is unknown, and is written by validators during verification.
-This ensures that the address in the `src` field is correct and cannot be manipulated.
+When examining [TL-B](https://github.com/ton-blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L127-L128), you’ll notice that **only `CommonMsgInfo` is available when using the `ext_in_msg_info` type**.
+It is because fields like `src`, `created_lt`, `created_at`, and others are overwritten by validators during transaction processing.
+Among these, the `src` field is particularly important.
+Since the sender’s address is unknown when the message is sent, validators populate this field during verification.
+This ensures the `src` address is accurate and cannot be tampered with.

 However, the `CommonMsgInfo` structure only supports the `MsgAddress` specification, but the sender’s address is typically unknown and it is required to write the `addr_none` (two zero bits `00`).
 In this case, the `CommonMsgInfoRelaxed` structure is used, which supports the `addr_none` address.
 For the `ext_in_msg_info` (used for incoming external messages), the `CommonMsgInfo` structure is used because these message types don’t make use of a sender and always use the [MsgAddressExt](https://hub.com/ton/ton.blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L100) structure (the `addr_none$00` meaning two zero bits), which means there is no need to overwrite the data.